siler/sequence/README.md

 # Commands

-This package is the root package of an `npm workspace`.
+This package is the root package of an [`npm workspace`](https://docs.npmjs.com/cli/v8/using-npm/workspaces).
 NPM commands that interact with dependencies like `npm install` or `npm update` should be run from the root directory.
+Use the `-w <packageName>` option to target specific packages.
+For example, to install Express for the server package run `npm -w server install express`.

 To create a new package, run `npm init -w <packageName>`.
-All other task running (builds, cleaning, etc.) is done with [just](https://github.com/casey/just).
-Run `just`, or `just <package>` for more commands lists.
+All other tasks (builds, cleaning, etc.) are run with [just](https://github.com/casey/just).
+Run `just`, or `just <package>` for commands lists with descriptions, or look at the `justfile`s.

 ## Workflows